petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/liferay-authentication/other-authentication-methods.md

 uuid: b7761bee-7211-41c7-ac27-c4d8d5166b96
 ---

-# Standards-based approaches to Authentication
+# Standards-Based Approaches to Authentication

 **At a Glance**

 * Liferay Authentication is supported by standards-based authentication approaches like OpenID Connect, SAML, etc.
 * External identity management systems are often used in conjunction with single-sign on to allow a single authenticated login to be used with multiple applications
-* Multi-factor Authentication extends on basic password-based authentication by adding additional factors to improve security
+* Multi-factor authentication extends on basic password-based authentication by adding additional factors to improve security

 ## OpenID Connect